-You can get very attached to your running shoes, but with a marathon on the horizon it might mean that it’s time for a new pair.
-When you’re choosing a new pair of shoes, your pronation level is the most important aspect to think about, but you shouldn’t forget the fit of the shoe, your speed, weight, running style and preparation.
-Read the below article to ensure you’re ready for the race with the right running gear.
+It’s very easy to get attached to your running shoes, but with a marathon on the horizon, it’s a good time to buy a new pair.
+When you’re choosing a new pair of shoes, your pronation type is the most important thing to think about, but you shouldn’t forget the fit of the shoe, your speed, weight, running style and preparation.
+If you need more information, read our guide to help you find the right shoe for your first or next marathon.

-Pronation is the way the foot rolls inward when you walk and run.
+Pronation is the term used to describe the way your foot rolls when you walk and run.
 It is part of the natural movement that helps the lower leg deal with shock.
 Some people pronate more (overpronation) or less (underpronation) than others.

-Though this is not bad in itself, it does affect the way you run and, in combination with an unsuitable shoe, it may increase the likelihood of injury.
-This makes your pronation pattern an important factor in choosing the right running shoes.
-To learn more about pronation and finding the right shoes for your pronation level, read our pronation article.
+Although over or underpronation is not a problem in itself, it does affect the way you run, and in combination with an unsuitable shoe, it may increase the likelihood of injury.
+This makes your pronation pattern an important factor in choosing the right marathon running shoes.

-If you’re a lighter runner, you can afford to go with less cushioning and get lighter shoes.
-The DS-TRAINER could be just right if you’re used to running in a lightweight, racing shoe.
+If you’re a lighter runner, then you can afford to go with less cushioning and lighter shoes.
+The NOOSA ™ series could be just right if you’re used to running in a lightweight racing shoe.

 Your body generates a lot of heat over 26.2 miles and your feet are likely to swell.
 If the marathon is in the summer, you might want to invest in a pair of running shoes with breathable mesh in the upper.
 That will help to prevent your feet from becoming too sweaty, swollen and uncomfortable, which is likely to lead to blisters.
 The last thing you need in a marathon are blisters that make it difficult and painful to run.